joakimk/toniq/README.md

 * When the app starts
   - It restores waiting jobs from redis if they exist

-## Good to know
+## How jobs are serialized

-* Jobs are serialized using erlang serialization
+Jobs are serialized using erlang serialization.
+This means you can pass almost anything to jobs, but just passing basic types is probably a good idea for compatibility with future code changes

-  - This means you can pass almost anything to jobs
+## Will jobs be run in order?

-  - Just passing basic types is probably a good idea for compatibility with future code changes
+* Mostly yes, this is a first-in-first-out queue
-* Having just one worker for a job type won't ensure jobs are run in order
+* If you have 5 workers for a job type, then it will process the 5 oldest jobs at a time
-  - Doing so would require stopping the queue if a job fails all retries and that's not a behavior you want to have by default
+* If you have 1 worker for a job type, it will run in order as long as a job does not fail all retries
-    - It is however a potential future feature
+  - Keeping order would require stopping the queue and waiting for manual intervention.
+This is potential future feature.

 ## What I need now